Yoga Courses Essex & Yoga Teacher Training Essex

 Continual Professional Development pathways:Diploma in Teaching Pilates

-Who can do this course?
+Who can do the yoga teacher training course?

 - Anyone over 16